szetyng/HLP5/documentation.md

 - `parse` takes a `LineData` input and will return `Result<Parse<Memory.Instr>,string> option`.
 - `executeMemInstr` takes inputs of types `Memory.Instr` and `DataPath<Memory.Instr>`.

 The `CommonTop` module has several functions that allow us to input an assembly line and receive an output of the CPUdata that has been acted upon accordingly.
 I have included a function called `execute` to do so, which parses the line if it belongs to the `Memory` module (other instruction types have not yet been implemented) and processes the output so that it can be used in `executeMemInstr`.
+In summary, `CommonTop` calls `parse`, whose output is processed by `CommonTop` and passed back to `executeMemInstr`.

 Ensure that the CPUdata being used is of type `DataPath<Memory.Instr>`.
-Better top-level execution integration will be needed when other modules are added in the group phase, but is currently not needed.
+Better top-level execution integration will be needed when other modules are added in the group phase, but is currently not necessary.